chadyred/keploy-php-symfony/README.md

 > [NOTE]
 > This is an experimental repository (aka proof of concept), use it with no limit !
-> A presntation is available here : [Demo](https://slides.com/floriancellier/keploy-php)
+> A presentation is available here : [Demo](https://slides.com/floriancellier/keploy-php)

 ### Project requirements